JaideepPrasad/Data-Science/NLP/Movie Recommender/README.md

 ## Process

 #### Data Preprocessing:
-   - import relevent files and parse text
+   - import relevant files and parse text
    - make a pivot table that shows the "rating" of "movies" from every "user", call it movie ratings

 #### Content Filtering Prep